JonathanMEdwards/subtext10/doc/language.md

 ```
 This block contains two input items: `name`, which is an initially empty text, and `number`, which is initially the number `0`.

 The essential operations on a block are to read and change individual items.
 We read the items using paths, like `x.name` and `x.number`.
-To change an item we use a _change operation_ with the special operator `:=`:
+To change an item we use a _change operation_ with the special operator `:=`
 ```
-x do{.name := 'Joe'}
+x with{.name := 'Joe'}
 ```
-_How is this pronounced?_ The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'`, while keeping the prior value of `number`.
-Note that the value of the item `x` is not changed as a result of this operation: a new and different record value is produced.
-We might name the item with this this new value:
+This is pronounced “x with name becoming Joe”.
+The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'`, while keeping the prior value of `number`.
+We used a `with` block to contain the change operation, which is like a `do` block except that it feeds the previous value into a series of operations, rather than starting with a value.
+The equivalent `do` block would be:
 ```
-y = x do{.name := 'Joe'}
+do{x; .name := 'Joe'}
 ```

-We can also combine multiple changes:
+We can chain multiple changes together:
 ```
-y = x do{.name := 'Joe'; .number := 2}
+x with{.name := 'Joe'; .number := 2}
 ```
 Note how `.number :=` applies to the result of the previous change.